humphreyja/MSUM-ACM.github.io/_drafts/graphene.markdown

 computers ten years ago, it is still better to run a full sized one in your home computer.

+> When it was applied to computer processors, it
+> clocked at almost 420 GHz!
+That’s more than 10
+> times the fastest speed clocked today!

 The processors of tomorrow will be something spectacular.
 Scientists have been hard at work, constantly attempting to change and increase the speed of the future computers.
 These ideas range from using biological computers with